muratiren747-dotcom/med-drug-advisor/benchmark/README.md

 ## Methodology
-Each scenario in `test_cases.json` defines a patient profile, a drug list, and the expected warnings (ground truth).
-Every system runs on the same input and is scored against the ground truth.
+The benchmark runs on the user's own drug query — the same patient profile and drug list submitted for analysis is automatically sent to Gemini and Groq for comparison. test_cases.json contains additional pre-defined scenarios for offline testing only.

 LLM systems (Gemini, Groq) are queried 5 times per scenario to measure consistency.
 Response time is recorded for each query.